sihyun-yu/Ogogada/ogogada-reports/DP7/ogogada.md

 > We haven't thought about this, and it is true that there might be some people that who wants to work at the cafe but not familiar with digital devices.
 If we can find such people who also fits to our persona, we will ask those people to do the test.

 ### Plan for iteration
 After getting feedbacks from users and people at the studio, we made a plan to make our prototype better.
 Since we have not enough time (which is about 1 week), we considered a lot how can we efficiently solve as many problems as we can.
 Theerefore, we thought a lot about simple ways to apply most feedbacks from users and people at the studio.

+Before concerning the feedback from other people, we will fix the bug that we've found during our self-testing which is not included in our scenario but crucial.
+Plus, we have considered about adding the real voice like real situation at the cafe and discussed with TAs, and the conclusion was it will be hard to implement in 1 week.

 First of all, there was a feedback from two test users, "In GAME POS page, often confuse ICE and HOT."
 Therefore, we will try distinguish these by color (red with HOT, blue with COLD)